MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

 Take the scraper and scrape the bed, try to get off any large pieces of plastic that are stuck on and any visible dirt.
 Next, grab the Windex and spray the bed.
-It is important that the bed is off and away from the printer as Windex and Isopropyl Alcohol are dangerous to the electronics.
+It is important that the bed is off and away from the printer as Windex and Isopropyl Alcohol are dangerous to the printer's electronics.
 Leave the Windex for about a minute and then grab one of the microfiber cloths and clean the bed.
 Here you are trying to get off any glue, hairspray, or other bed adhesion, if you are having trouble you can unfold the cloth and use the scraper to get off the adhesion.